CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/HOL-Day-2/Ex1.md

 1. Click on the elipsis next to any of the applications to mark the app as **Unsactioned**.
 This action labels the app as not approved for use, helping you monitor and report on its usage in the dashboard.

    ![Enter Your Password](./media/tr20.png)

+## Review

+1. In this exercise, you learnt how to set up Cloud Discovery and generate a snapshot report using sample logs.

+1. You also learnt to analyze app usage, risk levels, and detect unsanctioned apps from the dashboard.

+## Click Next to continue